-Jill Reese is assistant professor of music education at SUNY Fredonia, and holds degrees
+Jill Reese is assistant professor of music education at The State University of New

-She is published in the Bulletin for the Council of Research in Music Education, International Journal of Music Education: Research, Research Studies in Music Education, and Music Educators Journal and has presented research and best practice sessions at state, regional, national,
+She is published in the Bulletin for the Council of Research in Music Education, International

-Association for the Study of Child Language, Early
+Society Conference, International Association for the Study of Child Language, Early

 Childhood Music and Movement Association, Gordon Institute for Music Learning, and

 Her research interests include creativity and improvisation, early childhood music

 development, professional learning communities, and technology use for teaching and

 She holds degrees in Music Education from Temple University, the University of Michigan,

 and Michigan State University, and taught vocal/general music in the public schools